kyroskoh/minesweeper-mvp/README.md

 ### How It Works
 1. Win a game to check if your time qualifies for the high score list
 2. If you achieve a high score, the input field automatically focuses for you to enter your name
+3. Type your name and press Enter or click Save to submit your score
-3. View the high score lists anytime by clicking the "High Scores" button
+4. View the high score lists anytime by clicking the "High Scores" button
-4. Navigate between difficulty levels using the tabs in the high score modal
+5. Navigate between difficulty levels using the tabs in the high score modal

 ## 🎯 Game Rules